-Nice example of Hondius' map of Africa, first issued in 1606 and here printed in 1619.
+Beautiful example of Hondius's map of Africa, first issued in 1606 and here printed in 1619.

 The map an important rendition of African cartography and hydrography, in part as it is the first atlas map to show the modern hydrography of the Congo River.
 This cartography derived rom the 1598 regional map of Central Africa by Filippo Pigafetta.
-Elsewhere, Hondius adopts Ortelius’ model of the source of the Nile emanating from two large lakes in Central Africa.
-He rejects the model more recently used by Mercator, which had shown an extra southern branch of the Nile and smaller lakes.
+Elsewhere, Hondius adopts Ortelius’s model of the source of the Nile emanating from two large lakes in Central Africa.
+Hondius rejects the model more recently used by Mercator, which had shown an extra southern branch of the Nile and smaller lakes.
 Like Mercator, however, Hondius includes a Nubian branch of the Nile.
-The Niger River configuration is also from Ortelius.
+The Niger River configuration is also derived from Ortelius.

-Beyond Ortelius, the coastal regions and toponyms are improved thanks to access to Linschoten’s Itinerario, an important 16th guide on sailing to the East Indies.
+Beyond Ortelius, the coastal regions and toponyms are improved following Linschoten’s Itinerario, an important 16th guide on sailing to the East Indies.
 The map reflects Portuguese sources as well, as it includes the Portuguese discoveries on the Upper Zambezi and their interactions with Monomotapa in Southeast Africa.

-In the south is the kingdom of Monomotapa.
+In the southernmost part of the continent is the kingdom of Monomotapa.
 In the early fifteenth century, a prince of the Kingdom of Zimbabwe established his own seat of power called the Kingdom of Mutapa to the north.
 The kingdom expanded quickly, fed by the region’s gold reserves and trade connectivity.

 The Portuguese heard of the empire, which reached its peak in 1480, when they rounded the Horn at the end of the fifteenth century and began trading along the coasts of southern Africa.
 The Portuguese traders transliterated the word for ruler, Mwenemutapa, to Monomotapa, which was then used to describe the region on maps.